EDS-240-Data-Viz/code-along-templates/README.md

 ## Downloading templates

-Please be sure to download the necessary template files ahead of each class and save them to your `EDS-240-class-examples`.
+Please be sure to download the necessary template files ahead of each class and save them to your `EDS-240-class-examples` repository.

 Find the templates linked under the weekly Lecture Materials section of the course website (e.g. see [week 1](https://eds-240-data-viz.github.io/course-materials/week1.html#lecture-materials)), then click the download button: